 The goal of a single-access or dichotomous key is to take an object or organism that is unknown and, following the key, make a positive identification of the item.
 Scientists use a detailed language to communicate with precision to others who read their work.
 Whether the reader is on a different continent or even generations into the future, they should be able to identify the same item using the same classification scheme.

 Though classification may seem like a complicated scientific process, it is actually intuitive and useful in both scientific and real-world settings.
+Taxonomy or taxanomic classification is a practice used by scientists to classify living and nonliving items for the purpose of identification.
 For example, farmers who grow row crops want to eliminate as many weeds as possible in order to ensure that they can harvest only the plant that they intend to sell.
 Knowing the identity of the plants in a field, both wanted and unwanted, is important in helping a farmer target and eliminate any weeds that might interfere with his or her harvest.
 To make a positive identification, farmers may rely on a dichotomous key, observing characteristics like the presence or absence of a defined stem; the type and texture of the leaves; the kinds of flowers; and the type of fruit, pod, or other seed casing that the plant produces.
 Every species of plant has its own, individual characteristics; these unique traits are the basis for creating and using a dichotomous key.

 Without people, there would be no weeds.
 A weed is simply a plant that is undesirable to people in the location it is growing.
 The same plant can be a weed in one location and a desirable crop in another.
 For example, many homeowners consider dandelions growing in their lawns to be weeds.
 However, in Italian cuisine, dandelions are considered a desirable vegetable and in other cultures, dandelions are an important medicinal herb.